• Home

 Weed- Flapper who takes risks.

-Weeping Willow- perpetual cryer
+Weeping Willow- perpetual crier

-Whiskbroom- Any man who wears whiskers.
+Whisk broom- Any man who wears whiskers.

 Wind Sucker- Any person given to boasting.